rickosborne/blackwater/_guide/105-blackwater-city.md

 * Question any suspiciouos looking travellers
 * Peacebond weapons

+### West End
-The West End tends to be a relatively affluent section of town with a number of quality merchants located in the area, well maintained buildings
+The West End is generally considered to be the area within the walls between the **Main Gate** and **Waterwheel Road**.
+The West End tends to be a relatively affluent section of town with a number of quality merchants located in the area, well maintained buildings.
+Anumber of well known estalbishments can be found in the West End, including:
+5. Duglass Ferrier (C8)
+6. Dancing Pony Stables (C8)
+7. Yellow Kraken Bath House (D8)
+8. Mad Cow Leatherworks (D10)
+9. Everfull Cornucopia Tools & Supply (C11)
+10. Crone's Sept (D13)
+11. Bazaar – Indoor Shops & Stalls (E11)
+12. Maiden's Sept & Orphanage (E11)
+13. Angry Beaver Furrier (F13)
+14. Cow Gate (F13)
+15. Black Dragon Gambling House (E8)
+16. Golden Noose Comfort House (E7)

+####Douglas Ferrier (#5)

-###Everfull Cornicopia
+####Everfull Cornicopia (#9)

 Located just inside the main gate is are a cluster of shops and apartments.
 The best known of these shops is the **Everfull Cornicopia** located immediately to the right, on the south side of the main strett, as visitors come through the main gate.
-Other noteable establishments.

 ## Mid-Town